batchatco/go-thrower/README.md

 Package go-thrower implements a simple throw/catch exception wrapper around panic.
 It catches its own panics, but lets the others through.
 ## Functions
-### func DisableCatching()
-*DisableCatching* will prevent thrown errors from being caught, and so they will become regular panics.
-Do not use this in production code; it is for debugging only.
-It is against Go style to let panics cross API boundaries.
-All thrown errors should be caught by *RecoverError* normally.
 ### func RecoverError(err \*error)
 *RecoverError* catches a thrown error.
 The pointer passed in can be `nil` if you don't care what the thrown error was.